Yonfou/3D-MGTM-HS/README.md

 Ouyang F., and L. Chen (2020), Iterative magnetic forward modeling for high susceptibility based on integral equation and Gauss-fast Fourier transform, GEOPHYSICS, 85(1): J1–J13, doi:10.1190/GEO2018-0851.1

 You will find A "live" version of the FORTRAN source-code for 3D-MGTM-HS at https://github.com/Yonfou/3D-MGTM-HS.
+E-mail: FangOuyang92@163.com.

 ## Running the codes